adamheins/easy/README.md

 $ easy 4 1
 Copied '097384295d7799b68e8d455d59e5bff7aef11a2d' to clipboard.
 ```

+`git log` displays the commits, `grep commit` displays only lines containing
+the word "commit", `head` displays only the first 10 lines, and `easy` numbers
+the lines and logs them.
+The next command, `easy 4 1`, copies the second word
+on the fourth line to the clipboard.

 ## Installation
 You just need to put `easy` on your `$PATH`.
 Here is a quick one-liner: